Chicago Bulls To Give Kris Dunn A Shot At Being Their Starting Point Guard

 Rebuilding and the Chicago Bulls have very little in common.

 Over the past decade, the Chicago Bulls have missed the postseason just once.
 The Bulls have been to the Eastern Conference Finals once, along with advancing to the second round on a few occasions.
-When the Bulls were led by Derrick Rose, Luol Deng and Joakim Noah they were considered NBA title contenders.
+When the Bulls were led by Derrick Rose, Luol Deng, and Joakim Noah, they were considered NBA title contenders.
 All of that has changed and the expectations for the 2017-18 Bulls’ season pales in comparison.

 The Chicago Bulls are rebuilding this season.
 Depending on how several of the Bulls’ players develop, it will determine just how quickly things can turn back around.